Facebook X (Twitter) Pinterest Instagram

-Antarctica Packing Guide
+Antarctica and Arctic Packing Guide

 Wondering what to pack for Antarctica, what seems like the coldest place on Earth?
 Don’t worry, there’s a good chance you’re going in summer, so it’s not super freezing, but still freezing.
 Take it from a girl who chases summer year-round, and who has also been to Antarctica (and the Arctic), you’ll need the things on this list!